Richard Tomlinson (academic)

-Richard Allan Tomlinson (born 25 April 1932), publishes under R. A. Tomlinson, is a British archaeologist.
+Richard Allan Tomlinson (born 25 April 1932), published under R. A. Tomlinson, was a British archaeologist.
 He was Professor of Ancient History and Archaeology at the University of Birmingham from 1971 to 1995, and then director of the British School at Athens from 1995 to 1996.

 Early life

 Tomlinson was born on 25 April 1932 to James Edward Tomlinson and Dorothea Mary Tomlinson (née Grellier).
 He was educated at King Edward's School, a private day school for boys in Birmingham.
 He then studied at St John's College, Cambridge.
 He graduated Bachelor of Arts (BA), which was later promoted to Master of Arts (MA).

 Academic career

 In 1957, Tomlinson served as an assistant in the Department of Greek of the University of Edinburgh.
 The following year, in 1958, he joined the University of Birmingham as an Assistant Lecturer.
 He was promoted to Lecturer in 1961 and Senior Lecturer in 1969.
 He was appointed Professor of ancient history and archaeology in 1971.
 From 1988 to 1991, he served as Head of the School of Antiquity.
 Since 1995, when he left the university, he has been Professor Emeritus of the University of Birmingham.

 He was Chairman of the Birmingham Branch The Victorian Society between 1975 and 1978.

 From 1995 to 1996, he served as Director of the British School at Athens.
 Previously, between 1978 and 1991, he had edited the School's Annual.
 He served as Chairman of its Managing Committee between 1991 and 1995.
 He is current vice-president, having been appointed to that post in 2001.